Ravachol (parrot): The owner

-Origins of the parrot
+Origins

 In 1702, the Spanish fleet, together with the French fleet, tried to land goods brought from America.
 The ships were attacked by the Anglo-Dutch fleet, which led to the Battle of Rande.
 Among the goods from the new continent was a cargo of exotic birds.
 After the ships sank, a large number of parrots managed to survive.
 They spread around and were captured by the villagers.

-The date of birth of the Ravachol Parrot is unknown, but it was in 1891 that Martin Fayes, a music teacher and director of the military band of Tui, a friend of D. Perfecto, gave it to him.
+The date of birth of the parrot is unknown, but it was in 1891 that Martin Fayes, a music teacher and director of the military band of Tui, a friend of D. Perfecto, gave it to him.
 The young parrot would stay in Pontevedra for 22 years.

-Arrival in Pontevedra of the Parrot Ravachol
+Arrival in Pontevedra

 It took some time for the parrot to adapt to his new home but he soon showed his restless and irreverent nature.
 His ability to speak was mixed with a vulgar vocabulary, said to have come from the soldiers in the barracks where his former owner Martin Fayes worked.
 Depending on the time of year and the time of day, the parrot's cage was located in the pharmacy, in the back of the pharmacy or outside the pharmacy next to a stone bench.
 It was in the latter location that the parrot was most comfortable enjoying the liveliness of passers-by.